Moving home?

 min reading

-Do I Need a TV Licence in Ireland?
+Do I Need a TV Licence?

 In Ireland, every home or business with a device capable of receiving a television signal must have a TV licence.
-Common means of receiving a television signal are:

-- Cable
+- Televisions

 You can have multiple televisions in the same household or office premise with just the one TV licence.

-In 2022, a TV licence costs €160 per year in Ireland.
+A TV licence costs €160 per year in Ireland.
 It is the same price for residential and business establishments.

 The initial licence is valid for an 11-month period following the month it is purchased.

 For example, if you purchase your TV licence in mid-September, your licence will be valid until the end of August the following year.
-Subsequent tv licence renewals will be valid for 12 months.
+Subsequent TV licence renewals will be valid for 12 months.

 How Do I Get a TV Licence?